WLNK: WBCY

 Also in 1978, Marty Lambert became Jeff Pilot, the traffic reporter for WBT and WBCY.
 Lambert became assistant program director and music director in 1982.

 In the early '80s, WBCY hired Johnny Ray Isley as morning host, and later added Billy James as co-host.
 After John Boy accepted Jesus, he eventually decided he was being asked to play inappropriate songs, and he quit WBCY in February 1986.
 Bob Lacey, a veteran announcer for WBT and WBTV, replaced John Boy temporarily.
 Jim "Catfish" Prewitt also paired with Billy, who left the station in April.
 Later in 1986, Randy Cook and Spiff Dingle became the new morning hosts, while John Boy and Billy went to work for WRFX.

 WBCY was also the home of popular Contemporary Christian music program, "Visions", hosted by Ken Mayfield.
 The program aired every Sunday morning from 1985 until 1993, when Mayfield left to manage WRCM.

 When the North Carolina Tar Heels and the NBA Charlotte Hornets played at the same time, WBCY aired the Hornets.

-In December 1988, Randy and Spiff were fired because WBCY intended to move toward "a more adult-oriented sound" under the new moniker "B108"; they became the morning hosts at WFOX in Atlanta.Jeff Borden, "Country WSOC's Lead Grows," The Charlotte Observer, January 28, 1989, p.
-7B.
+In December 1988, Randy and Spiff were fired because WBCY intended to move toward "a more adult-oriented sound" under the new moniker "B108"; they became the morning hosts at WFOX in Atlanta.
 The change also cost DJ J.J.
 McKay his job, so McKay went to work for WCKZ; WBCY sought to enforce a noncompete clause, but it was ruled the contract that included the clause had expired before McKay was let go.
 Program director Mary June Rose hired Rob Early for the morning show in March 1989.

 Sunny 107.9

 In November 1989, WBCY announced that Bob Lacey would be the station's morning host starting December 11.
 That same month, WBCY returned to the WBT-FM call letters and changed its format to mainstream adult contemporary under the moniker "Sunny 107.9".
 Sheri Lynch joined Lacey in February 1992, forming the current "Bob & Sheri" show, which began syndication in 1996 and is now heard on about 70 stations.
 Syndication of WLNK's programming was handled by Westwood One and later NOW!
 Media.

 Eventually, the station's music began leaning in a top 40 direction again.

 In 1995, Jefferson-Pilot purchased WBZK-FM, licensed to Chester, South Carolina, and flipped it to a simulcast of WBT to reach more listeners west of Charlotte at night due nighttime signal issues.
 As a result, the WBT-FM call letters went to that station, while 107.9 FM became WWSN.
-On August 23, 1996, the station changed its moniker to "Hits 107.9."
+On August 23, 1996, the station changed its moniker to "Hits 107.9".